This guide explains how to complain about different health or social care services in Bucks.

 Different health and social care services in Bucks are run by different organisations.
 Each has its own arrangements and contacts for complaints.
 It is important you know which service you want to complain about.
 You can find more information and contacts details for our main local services in the guides below.

-If you need help to work out who you need to complain to please contact us.
+If you don’t know who you need to complain to please contact us.

 A typical complaint